-- a.
-Setbacks and Separation - 1) Towers must be set back a distance equal to 125% of the height of the tower from any off-site residential structure. - 2) Towers, guys, and accessory facilities must satisfy the minimum zoning district setback requirements. - 3) Towers over ninety feet (90') in height shall not be located within one-quarter mile of any existing tower that is over ninety feet (90') in height. - b.
-Security Fencing.
-Towers shall be enclosed by security fencing not less than six feet (6') in height and shall be equipped with an appropriate anticlimbing device. - c.
-Landscaping - Towers shall be landscaped with a buffer of plant materials that effectively screens the view of the tower compound from adjacent residential property.
+- 1) Towers shall be landscaped with a buffer of plant materials that effectively screens the view of the tower compound from adjacent residential property.
 The standard buffer shall consist of a landscaped strip at least ten feet (10') wide outside the perimeter of the compound.
-Natural vegetation is preferred. - 2) In locations where the visual impact of the tower would be minimal, the landscaping requirements may be reduced or waived entirely. - 3) Existing mature tree growth and natural land forms on the site shall be preserved to the maximum extent possible.
+Natural vegetation is preferred. - In locations where the visual impact of the tower would be minimal, the landscaping requirements may be reduced or waived entirely. - 3) Existing mature tree growth and natural land forms on the site shall be preserved to the maximum extent possible.
 In some cases, such as towers sited on large wooded lots, natural growth around the property may be deemed a sufficient buffer.